Lydia: Christianity

-Lydia later had numerous Christian communities and, after Christianity became the official religion of the Roman Empire in the 4th century, Lydia became one of the provinces of the diocese of Asia in the Patriarchate of Constantinople.
+Lydia later had numerous Christian communities and, after Christianity became the official religion of the Roman Empire in the 4th century, Lydia became one of the provinces of the Diocese of Asia in the Patriarchate of Constantinople.

 The ecclesiastical province of Lydia had a metropolitan diocese at Sardis and suffragan dioceses for Philadelphia, Thyatira, Tripolis, Settae, Gordus, Tralles, Silandus, Maeonia, Apollonos Hierum, Mostene, Apollonias, Attalia, Hyrcania, Bage, Balandus, Hermocapella, Hierocaesarea, Acrassus, Dalda, Stratonicia, Cerasa, Gabala, Satala, Aureliopolis and Hellenopolis.
 Bishops from the various dioceses of Lydia were well represented at the Council of Nicaea in 325 and at the later ecumenical councils.

 Judaism

-The first Jews in Lydia were set up by Antiochus III in the wake of a revolt in Lydia and Phrygia from 209-204 BC and consisted of 2000 Jewish families who lived in military settlements in Lydia and Phrygia.
-Each of these families was given land where they would build a house the cultivate the rest as farmland, they would also be given a 10 year tax exemption and have their basic needs provided for them by the government to help them establish themselves.
-One they were established the Jews of Lydia were given special autonomy to practice Judaism and the Lydian settlements became the epicenter of Judaism across Asia Minor.
+The first Jews in Lydia were set up by Antiochus III in the wake of a revolt in Lydia and Phrygia from 209–204 BC and consisted of 2000 Jewish families who lived in military settlements in Lydia and Phrygia.
+Each of these families were given land where they would build a house and cultivate the rest as farmland, they would also be given a 10 year tax exemption and have their basic needs provided for them by the government to help them establish themselves.
+Once they were established, the Jews of Lydia were given special autonomy to practice Judaism and the Lydian settlements became the epicenter of Judaism across Asia Minor.

 Lydia remained under the control of the Selucids until the Battle of Magnesia in 190 BC when it was given to king Eumenes of Pergamum. in 133 BC Attalus III bequeathed the kingdom to the Romans.
 With most information about Lydian Jews coming from the Roman Era, with many documents about the Jewish community in Sardis having been found.
 During this time the Jews still had the right to live according to Jewish law and be judged under Halachic Law.
 During this time every Jew in Lydia was expected to give 1/2 a shekel to the Second Temple, and this was controversial among the general population who resented the Jews sending money to a foreign power.

 In the 1960s the ancient synagogue in Sardis was discovered.